Costco Guacamole Cups - Full Comparison + Review (Organic)

 Before I get into the product info and price comparison, I do need to point out that Wholly Guacamole’s Cups are made with just avocado and sea salt and technically are smashed avocado instead of guacamole.

 The Kirkland Signature cups will contain additional ingredients such as onion, tomato, jalapeno, cilantro, and garlic.

 Wholly Guacamole’s Avocado Cups do come out ahead in price, but they are significantly different and lacking in flavor compared to Costco’s guacamole cups.

 Wholly Guacamole with a Costco Grilled Chicken Burger

-Their cups are lacking in flavor as they just contain avocado and some sea salt.
-They are great if you want to add a little bit of creaminess to your food, but they don’t pack a lot of flavor that is going to transform and elevate your meal.
+The smashed avocado was rather bland, and I didn’t enjoy it nearly as much as I did the guacamole.
+They would be great if I wanted to add a little bit of creaminess to my food, but they don’t pack a lot of flavor that is going to transform and elevate the meal.

-I’m a much bigger fan of the Kirkland Guacamole as they are bursting with flavor and can be a great addition for a large variety of foods.
+I’m a much bigger fan of the Kirkland Guacamole as it is bursting with flavor and can be a great addition to a large variety of foods.

 Guacamole Serving Suggestions

 These mini guacamole cups are super convenient, appropriately sized, and go great with a variety of food items.